imoraes2006/wasm/README.md

 # WebAssembly Intro

-WebAssembly is an assembly language for a conceptual machine.WebAssembly is a way to run programming languages other than JavaScript on web pages.
+WebAssembly is an assembly language for a conceptual machine.
+WebAssembly is a way to run programming languages other than JavaScript on web pages.

-## Setup your dev environment
+## Setup your dev environment (if you want to skip the dev setup see Docker option below)

 Install emsdk